Los Angeles County Department of Parks and Recreation: Los Angeles County fishing lakes

+History

-The Department hosts approximately 300 film projects a year, including feature films, television series, television commercials, and still photography shoots for various magazines and publications.
+The department hosts approximately 300 film projects a year, including feature films, television series, television commercials, and still photography shoots for various magazines and publications.

 Safety and law enforcement services are provided on a contract basis from the Los Angeles County Sheriff's Department's Parks Bureau.
 Prior to 2010, the Los Angeles County Office of Public Safety (County Police) and its predecessor agencies were responsible for law enforcement in the county parks.

+Due to the Los Angeles County's budget cuts, the following six regional parks have been closed on Mondays and Tuesdays, starting from June 30, 2025: Castaic, Frank G. Bonelli, Kenneth Hahn, Peter F. Schabarum, Santa Fe Dam, and Whittier Narrows.
+The radio station LAist attributed the cuts to the County's declining revenue, factored by loss of federal funding, the January 2025 wildfires affecting southern California, and a $4 billion settlement for child sexual abuse cases occurred in County-operated juvenile halls and other facilities.

 Management and Commission

 Since 2020, the director is Norma Edith García-Gonzalez.
-The department is governed by a five member commission, appointed by the Los Angeles County Board of Supervisors.
+The department is governed by a five-member commission, appointed by the Los Angeles County Board of Supervisors.